-Not a member yet?
-Please join the NHPS and support Northampton County historical preservation, advocacy, and education goals!
+Please join the NHPS or donate to support Northampton County historical preservation, advocacy, and education goals!

-A well attended 2019 Holiday Dinner and Annual
+NHPS 2019 Holiday Dinner and Annual Meeting

-Northampton Historic Preservation Society's 2018 Annual Meeting/Holiday Dinner Featuring Dennis Custis
+Northampton Historic Preservation Society's 2018 Annual Meeting/Holiday Dinner

 The NHPS Holiday Dinner and Annual Meeting was held at The Oyster Farm at Kings Creek on December 5th.
 In addition to the annual meeting and the election of the officers/board, Dennis Custis was on hand to provide stories about the history of the fascinating people of Northampton County.